mehha/exitraining/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.1.8 =
+* Fix: Feeds with masonry layout selected would still show as a list feed.

 = 4.1.7 =
 * Fix: Fixed incorrect links in the plugin admin area.